 Pitch to Screen is offering NYWIFT Members a 20% discount off some of their upcoming education classes.
 PTS offers innovative and comprehensive courses designed for individuals interested in pursuing careers in the film and TV industry, providing a unique and immersive experience for participants that cannot be found in traditional classroom settings.
 Learn more.
 Enter code NYWIFT for a 20% discount off individual tickets.

-Haven Studios NY will be available beginning mid February!
+Haven Studios NY is available to book!
 The stage, located in the Crew Zone in Mt.
 Vernon, NY (right outside of the Bronx) is a Certified Women Owned Business as well as a NYS Qualified Production Facility (QPF).The facility is approx 70,000 sq ft including a 30,000+/- soundstage.
 Learn more about the facility and contact Nicole Zeller at email@example.com for inquiries and questions.

 The Women in Film Project is offering NYWIFT Members the chance to have their profiles featured on their platform.
 The Women in Film Project is an online platform that is dedicated to sharing and highlighting the inspiring stories from female creators around the world, showing creators everywhere that their story and voice matter.
 To share your story, simply fill out this 15 minute questionnaire and they will publish it on the website page with no strings attached.
 Learn more and submit a questionnaire to be featured.
 Email firstname.lastname@example.org for questions and info.